Add this online course to your professional development programs to help faculty, graduate students, and postdocs create their teaching portfolio.

 - Instant access to the presentation slides.

-- you are applying for academic jobs and you need a teaching philosophy and/or portfolio as part of your application materials.
+- are applying for academic jobs and need a teaching philosophy and/or portfolio as part of their application materials.

-- you are preparing for reappointment and/or promotion and you need to organize your course materials and showcase your teaching experiences.
+- are preparing for reappointment and/or promotion and need to organize course materials and showcase teaching experiences.

-- you already have a teaching portfolio but it needs to be updated and reorganized to highlight your teaching experience and achievements.
+- already have a teaching portfolio but it needs to be updated and reorganized to highlight new teaching experiences and achievements.

-- you are applying for a grant, certification, and/or award and you need to demonstrate your effectiveness as a scholar and educator.
+- are applying for a grant, certification, and/or award and need to demonstrate overall effectiveness as a scholar and educator.

-- you are considering a change in careers and you want to document your teaching experiences - what you've done, where you've been, and where you're headed next.
+- are considering a change in careers and want to document the breadth or depth of teaching experiences to position themselves as competitive candidates.